 1. Special Mounting Base

-A professional electrician can help you choose and secure a metal or plastic mounting base that is large and deep enough to hide all of the exposed wires outside the house near a mounted light.
-The electrician coils the wires secure them with a plastic tie or tape and then places the coil within the base.
+A professional electrician can help you choose and secure a metal or plastic mounting base that is large and deep enough to hide all of the exposed wires outside the house.
+Wires are coiled near the base of the outdoor light fixture with a plastic tie or electrical tape.
+The coil is then placed within the special mounting base.
 A box-style mounting base can also be used for pathway lights connected to underground wires.

 2. Paintable Channel Raceways